What is credit counseling?

 How can credit restoration help me rebuild my credit?

-• Submitting your dispute to the credit bureaus—Experian™, Equifax® or TransUnion®
+- Submitting your dispute to the credit bureaus—Experian™, Equifax® or TransUnion®

-• Writing a letter of goodwill to your creditor to express why payments were made late in order to remove a late payment from your report
+- Writing a letter of goodwill to your creditor to express why payments were made late in order to remove a late payment from your report

 Monitor your credit score with Chase Credit Journey

 Whether you're on the path to improving your credit score or looking to maintain your current score as you move forward in life, you'll want to monitor your credit score.
-You can do so by enrolling in Credit Journey®, a free online tool that offers ample resources around your credit score, what it means, how to improve it and more.
-With credit monitoring services, you can be notified of factors that can impact your credit score.
-Additionally, by using the Credit Journey you can choose a timeframe, set a goal and get a custom plan powered by Experian that will give you actionable steps to help improve your credit score.
+You can do so by enrolling in Credit Journey®, a free online tool that offers ample resources around your credit score, what it means, how to help improve it and more.
+With its credit monitoring services, you can be notified of factors that can impact your credit score.
+Additionally, by using the Credit Journey you can choose a timeframe, set a goal and get a custom plan provided by Experian that will give you actionable steps to help improve your credit score.

 Monitoring your credit is a great initial step towards improving your score—you'll be able to recognize and dispute incorrect information or take steps towards meeting achievable, realistic goals for yourself.